 Mindfulness contributes to culture change

 Mindfulness has attracted a lot of attention and more people are adopting it every day.
-A philosophy and practice with origins in eastern cultures, it is now popular the world over.
+A philosophy and practise with origins in eastern cultures, it is now popular the world over.
 Being simple and logical, adoption across cultures with some changes has been possible quite easily.
-Mindfulness practice helps people balance their lives with benefits of lower stress, a more holistic view of life, and better relationships.
+Mindfulness practice helps people balance their lives with benefits of lower stress.
+Mindfulness encourages a more holistic view of life, and better relationships.
+In this way, Mindfulness contributes to culture change.

-In recent times, Mindfulness programs have also been introduced in the workplace in many organizations, and more are companies are taking to it.
+In recent times, Mindfulness programs have also been introduced in the workplace in many organizations.
+More companies are taking to it.
 Organizations have designed their programs to enable their employees to improve productivity, handle complex work situations, and have better professional relationships.
 While these are credible objectives, I believe Mindfulness programs have much greater potential.

 Mindfulness practice enables people to: